-Rutherford B. Hayes: A 19th Retrospective
+Rutherford B. Hayes (1877 – 1881): A 29th Retrospective

 “Whatcha got ain’t nothin new.
 This country’s hard on people, you can’t stop what’s coming, it ain’t all waiting on you.
 That’s vanity.” – Ellis, No Country for Old Men (2007)

 Hayes Wins The Last Battle of the Civil War

 The election of 1876 between Hayes and New York Governor Samuel Tilden was viewed as such for it was a bitter, hard fought campaign.
 Ultimately, Hayes lost the popular vote as there were 260,000 more votes for Tilden.
 The Electoral College was too close to call as results from several states were in dispute.

 After four months of accusations, negotiations and recounts, both sides allowed a specially appointed electoral commission to make the decision.
 Voting 8-7 along party lines, the three remaining disputed states and the election were awarded to Hayes.

 Hayes then faced confirmation in the House of Representatives where Democrats threatened to filibuster; however, opposition evaporated.
 It’s likely a back room deal was made, but it’s not clear what was promised.
 This was a tough start to the presidency for Hayes who would be referred to as “His Fraudulency” and “The Usurper”

 The Compromise of 1877 was a purported informal, unwritten deal that settled the intensely disputed 1876 U.S. presidential election, pulled federal troops out of state politics in the South, and ended the Reconstruction Era.
 Hayes was supposedly awarded the White House over Tilden on the understanding that the former would remove the federal troops whose support was essential for the survival of Republican state governments in South Carolina, Florida and Louisiana.